 If your UIU program has not received your admission application, high school information and official academic transcripts from all previously attended schools, your financial aid will be delayed.
 You must be officially accepted for admission to the University to be eligible for financial aid.

-If you are an independent study learner, you must be enrolled at least half time (six semester credits within the same enrollment period) to be eligible for federal financial assistance.
+If you are a self-paced degree program learner, you must be enrolled at least half time (six semester credits within the same enrollment period) to be eligible for federal financial assistance.

 International students studying at UIU international centers are not eligible for U.S. federal aid.

 Financial assistance comes in the form of grants, which do not have to be repaid, and loans, which must always be repaid with interest, usually after you complete your education.

 Funded by the federal government, Federal Pell Grants range from $1,176 to $5,500 per year for U.S. citizens or eligible noncitizens who are enrolled at least half time.
 To apply for the Federal Pell Grant, learners must complete the Free Application for Federal Student Aid (FAFSA).

 Self-paced degree program learners, please note that all coursework must be completed by August 15 of the academic year in which the Federal Pell Grant is awarded for full disbursement.

 Funded by the State of Iowa, these grants are available only for Iowa residents who qualify based on financial need.
 The amount of the grant is the difference between Upper Iowa University tuition and the average tuition at the Regent universities.
 The filing deadline for these grants is July 1 for the following academic year.
 The per credit award differs for full-time and part-time learners and changes every year.